picoHz/taxy/docs/content/configuration.md

 ## WebSocket

 Taxy supports WebSocket (and HTTP upgrading) for HTTP and HTTPS proxies.
 You don't need to do anything special to enable WebSocket support.

+## HTTP/3

+To enable HTTP/3 proxying, bind a QUIC port in the Ports section and select HTTP over QUIC as the protocol.
+Note that HTTP/3 is only supported for incoming connections—upstream connections will be downgraded to HTTP/2 or HTTP/1.1.

+WebTransport is not supported.

 # Certificates